-- Monitoring of new build house price transactions annually/bi-annually and using Hometrack and ONS datasets and monitoring of locally completed scheme details. - Monitoring building prices and costs annually/bi-annually from BCIS. - Monitoring of affordable housing delivery via S106 Planning Obligations and other actions undertaken by the council and registered providers to deliver affordable housing. - Collating results from independent viability appraisals to enable comparisons of up to date information and an understanding of the housing markets in Rotherham. - Monitoring delivery of house types mix and sizes consideration will be given to collating and using data collected via Energy Performance Certificates. - Regular follow-up surveys of recently completed development schemes focusing on occupier surveys. - CIL monitoring and the preparation and updating of the annual Infrastructure Funding Statement. - Monitoring of S106 planning obligations and feeding this information into the Infrastructure Funding Statement to determine gaps in funding and delivery of key infrastructure. - A strategic infrastructure delivery protocol developed and monitored to ensure delivery of key strategic infrastructure.
+- Monitoring of new build house price transactions annually/bi-annually and using Hometrack and ONS datasets and monitoring of locally completed scheme details. - Monitoring building prices and costs annually/bi-annually from BCIS. - Monitoring of affordable housing delivery via S106 Planning Obligations and other actions undertaken by the council and registered providers to deliver affordable housing. - Collating results from independent viability appraisals to enable comparisons of up to date information and an understanding of the housing markets in Rotherham. - Monitoring delivery of house types, mix and sizes to support the adoption of National Space Standards in the Core Strategy Partial update. - Regular follow-up surveys of recently completed development schemes focusing on occupier surveys. - Community Infrastructure Levy (CIL) monitoring and the annual preparation and updating of the Infrastructure Funding Statement. - Monitoring of S106 planning obligations and inclusion of this information and data into the Infrastructure Funding Statement to determine gaps in funding and delivery of key infrastructure and to consider options for intervention. - Prepare and agree within the Council a strategic infrastructure delivery protocol and monitoring regime to ensure delivery of key strategic infrastructure. - Preparation of Supplementary Planning Documents that will support the submission of robust planning applications and assist in the determination of those planning applications.

-5.2 It is essential that new monitoring requirements complement other annual monitoring activities regarding housing land supply position statement and the Annual Monitoring Report.
+5.2 It is essential that new monitoring requirements complement other annual monitoring activities regarding the preparation of the Housing Land Supply Position Statement, the Annual Monitoring Report, Brownfield Register and Infrastructure Funding Statement.